gSchool/usaa-preassessment-block/units/03-Javascript/03-JavaScript.checkpoint.md

 ```

 You should be able to give it an ID and it returns the appropriate object.
 Unfortunately, it's not working at the moment.
 Use your debugging skills to fix the function and get the tests to pass.

-**Note: If you're having a hard time logging within Learn, feel free to copy the function over to a tool like repl.it.**

 ### !end-question
 ### !placeholder

 ```js